DominicReneSchu/RFT/en/facts/docs/society/reconnaissance.md

 * **Transparency:** Explanation of evaluation criteria.
 * **Data Protection:** Anonymized analyses, no storage of personal data.
-* **Detection of Bias and Uncertainties:** Disclosure of biases.
+* **Recognition of Bias and Uncertainty:** Disclosure of biases.
 * **Open Standards:** Algorithms and training data are publicly accessible.

 **Solution:**
-Ethical oversight committees monitor development and use.
+Ethical oversight bodies monitor development and deployment.
 Users can question assessments and provide feedback.

 ---

 ### 4. The Resonance Sensor – Visualization

-Checks in four fields:
+Check in four fields:

-1. **Information:** Claims (fact-checking)
+1. **Information:** Claims (fact-check)
 2. **Source:** Credibility
-3. **User Intention:** Goal and need
+3. **User Intention:** Purpose and need
-4. **Social Resonance:** Values and trends
+4. **Societal Resonance:** Values and trends

 **Visualization:**
-Traffic light or network diagrams visualize resonance (green), uncertainty (yellow), and dissonance (red).
+Traffic light or network diagram visualizes resonance (green), uncertainty (yellow), and dissonance (red).

 ---

 ### 5. Practical Use Cases

 * **Media Literacy:** Warnings for fake news or manipulation.
-* **Politics:** Checking election programs for consistency and motives.
+* **Politics:** Examination of election platforms for consistency and motives.
-* **Health:** Evaluating medical recommendations also ethically.
+* **Health:** Ethical evaluation of medical recommendations.
-* **Business:** Screening for greenwashing and ethical communication.
+* **Business:** Checks for greenwashing and ethical communication.
-* **Education:** Fostering critical thinking with real-time feedback.
+* **Education:** Promotes critical thinking with real-time feedback.
+* **Technology Narratives:**

+  **Example Air Source Heat Pump:**
+  The so-called *air source heat pump* is technically identical to a classic air conditioner: Both use a closed **refrigerant cycle**, in which a gaseous refrigerant is heated by compression, then condensed and subsequently expanded again.
+The system extracts heat from a medium (e.g., outside air) and releases it on the other side—as heating or cooling, depending on operation mode.
+The effect does not rely on “free” energy, but on **electrical work for compression**—power consumption is structurally comparable.

+  The difference does not lie in the technology, but in **marketing**: While the *air conditioner* is seen as a power guzzler, the identical technology is marketed as a *heat pump* when it heats instead of cools.
+The term *heat pump* also suggests environmental innovation.

+  **Traditional ground source heat pumps** are more deserving of their reputation: They use the year-round stable temperature of the ground or groundwater as a heat source.
+Due to this higher input temperature, the system requires **less electrical energy** per unit of transferred heat—the so-called **COP (Coefficient of Performance)** is higher.
+The ground acts as a **constant thermodynamic reservoir**, which is more efficiently tapped than the fluctuating outdoor air.

+  **Conclusion:** The designation *air source heat pump* shifts resonance through word choice—it gives an air conditioner an ecological image without changing its physical operating principle.
+A Resonance AI recognizes such semantically-structural distortions and flags them as potential misinformation in the field of public perception.

 ---

 ### 6. Risks and Solutions

 * **Manipulation of AI:** Regular, independent audits.
-* **Misuse for Surveillance:** Strict anonymization, no traceability.
+* **Misuse for surveillance:** Strict anonymization, no backtracking.
-* **Filter Bubbles:** AI deliberately shows alternative perspectives and helps overcome echo chambers.
+* **Filter bubbles:** AI intentionally presents alternative perspectives and helps overcome echo chambers.

 ---

 ### 7. Outlook

 Human judgment remains central.
-Resonance AI serves as a reliable compass for truth, ethics, and trust in the digital world.
+Resonance AI supports as a reliable compass for truth, ethics, and trust in the digital world.

 ---